indieSoftware/Navigator/README.md

 ### Registering Navigation Destinations
-Like traditional `NavigationStack` destination types, `NavigationDestination` types need to be registered with the enclosing navigation stack in order for standard `NavigationLink(value:label:)` transitions to work correctly.
+Like traditional `NavigationStack` destination types, `NavigationDestination` types need to be registered with the enclosing navigation stack in order for `navigate(to:)` and standard `NavigationLink(value:label:)` transitions and presentations to work correctly.

-But since each `NavigationDestination` already defines the view to be provided, registering destination types can be done using a simple one-line view modifier.
+But since each `NavigationDestination` already defines the view or views to be provided, registering destination types can be done using a simple one-line view modifier.
 ```swift
 ManagedNavigationStack {